Best Practices

 - Tip: Use

-after applying the API's changes to catch syntax issues or conflicts before they cause serious problems.
+terraform validateorterraform planafter applying the API's changes to catch syntax issues or conflicts before they cause serious problems.

-3. Leverage where
+3. Leverage where for Unambiguous Targeting

 - Why: Pinning your edits to specific attribute values (e.g.,

-) avoids confusion when blocks move or new blocks are added. - Tip: Combine
+"where": { "region": "us-east1" }") avoids confusion when blocks move or new blocks are added. - Tip: Combine

-conditions with meaningful, unique attributes (likename
+whereconditions with meaningful, unique attributes (likename,alias,region).

-When Unsure If a Block Exists
+4. Favor set Over update When Unsure If a Block Exists

 - Why:

-behaves like an "upsert," creating the block if it's missing or updating it if it's found, which is ideal when you're not certain about the state of your Terraform code. - Tip: Just be cautious if multiple blocks match—
+setbehaves like an "upsert," creating the block if it's missing or updating it if it's found, which is ideal when you're not certain about the state of your Terraform code. - Tip: Just be cautious if multiple blocks match—

-will throw an error unless you narrow it down.
+setwill throw an error unless you narrow it down.

-5. Use index
+5. Use index Sparingly

 - Why: Relying on array positions can lead to brittle code when block order changes.